What’s the lowdown?

 Another reviewer said:

 “It started off well but after 6/7 months, I had sudden very very heavy bleeding – so heavy that I soaked 4 night time super pads over night.
 It also made me feel more depressed and I lost my sex drive.
 It’s a shame as initially other than a little breakthrough bleeding it wasn’t terrible.”

 The Zelleta pill also contains desogestrel.
-Like other progestogen-only pills it is suitable for women who are breastfeeding and may help with pre-menstrual pain or period cramps.
+Like other progestogen-only pills, it is suitable if you are breastfeeding and may help with pre-menstrual pain or period cramps.

 Some of our reviewers reported irregular periods or a change to their mood as a Zelleta side effect.

 “I feel depressed, extremely emotional, no motivation.
 I have tried different contraceptions, from the implant to different pills.
 I hate going on contraception as it changes my personality and affects my everyday life.
 I just want to stay in bed everyday.
 My period has been so heavy.
 I cry everyday.
 I have even called in sick to work.”